Scotland on mission to become ‘renewables powerhouse’ contemplates no new oil & gas policy

 Embracing this change will ensure we avoid repeating the damage done by the deindustrialisation of central belt communities in the 1980s.
 There is a bright future for a revitalised North Sea energy sector focused on renewables.”

-The Scottish government further underlined that analysis shows the number of low-carbon production jobs is estimated to rise from 19,000 in 2019 to 77,000 by 2050 as the result of a just energy transition, meaning there will be more jobs in energy production in 2050 than there are now.
+The Scottish government further underlines that analysis shows the number of low-carbon production jobs is estimated to rise from 19,000 in 2019 to 77,000 by 2050 as the result of a just energy transition, meaning there will be more jobs in energy production in 2050 than there are now.

 “This strategy sets out how we can achieve an energy transition that ensures we have sufficient, secure and affordable energy to meet our needs, support Scotland’s economic growth and capitalise on future sustainable export opportunities,” added Matheson.